SmartestSoil/SmartestSoil/README.md

 Our app is designed for plant enthusiasts to monitor soil moisture and pH levels in real-time.
 Receive alerts when your plants need attention and make informed decisions about their needs.
 Keep your plants healthy with ease using our intuitive platform.

 ## Description of the project
-- Login page : Firebase Auth
+- Authentication : Firebase Auth
 - General information page : Displays average figure of all sensors in different locations, and alerts notifications
-- Sensors list page : displays all the sensors with a photo of the plant which is clickable to go to the specific detail page
+- Sensors list page : Displays all the sensors with a photo of the plant which is clickable to go to the specific detail page
-- Detail page : displays the specific plant soil's status, figures of its moisture and pH level, daily, weekly, monthly
+- Detail page : Displays the specific plant soil's status, figures of its moisture and pH level, daily, weekly and monthly

 ## Technologies used in the project
 -  User Interface: